Entering grade 10 for a 3 or 4 week session.

 The Adventurer program delivers a summer of self-exploration and group bonding for high schoolers through extended bicycling, backpacking and canoeing trips.
 Our days are intentional, designed to develop best self, encourage balanced living, and help campers create a positive community.
 Adventurer groups go on two trips, including a bicycling tour and either backpacking or canoeing.

-These trips introduce campers to self-supported bicycle touring.
-Campers ride with loaded bags, or panniers, that include all of the personal and group gear that they will need for the journey.
+These trips introduce campers to supported bicycle touring.
 Prior to departure, campers participate in a ‘shakedown’, or practice ride, to give them a feel for their bike and gear.
 Merrowvista’s bike mechanics also provide instruction that will empower campers to care for and maintain their bikes on the road.
+All participants in an AYF cycling experience will need to display an aptitude for biking

 Groups hike through the Saddleback and Bigelow mountain ranges along the Appalachian Trail.
 Ascending some of the most challenging terrain that New England has to offer, they summit several of Maine’s ‘4000-footers’, providing abundant opportunities for both personal reflection and group bonding.